How Can I be More Creative

 Creativity is a skill that can be developed and a process that can be learned.
 It has to begin with a foundation of knowledge, learning a discipline and mastering a positive constructive way of thinking.
 You can learn to be creative by exploring, questioning assumptions, experimenting and using a lot of imagination.
 Like any other learning, creativity needs regular frequent practice to develop and it also needs a supportive environment in which to flourish.

 One particular major influence that I firmly believe in using to improve creativity is Mother Nature.
 We are part of her and we belong to her.
 Mother Nature has a fantastic ability to evoke a creative way of thinking by making us more curious about her beauty, harmony and perfect balance.
-Here are some of the most beautiful images of creativity in nature.

-We live a very fast moving, busy and constantly changing life.
+We live a very fast-moving, busy and constantly changing life.
 Our brains are so very busy trying to keep up, process and analyse the vast amounts of information we are constantly bombarded with daily, almost every second – thanks to mobile phones and social media.
 We actually do not have time to think creatively – mental fatigue.

 One of the best ways to combat this pattern is to actually remove yourself from your own everyday routine even for short periods of time.